michael-r-may/XCode-FileNew/README.md

 And so, without further ado..let us begin

 ## Project or Workspace?
-A workspace, containing the new project, is often a better choice if you think you will be using CocoaPods or have other dependencies that you would like to contain within Xcode Project Navigator and build alongside the main project.
+A workspace, containing the new project, is often a better choice if you think you will be using CocoaPods or have other dependencies that you would like to see within Xcode Project Navigator, and build alongside the main project.
+You can certainly postpone this decision until later, and just use a project if you want, but I like having this set up from day one so I don't have to retrain myself to open the ```myproject.xcworkspace``` instead of the ```myproject.xcodeproj```.